TommasoTarchi/stocco/README.md

 because of that, please consider the results on waiting time and efficiency of spatiotemporal algorithms when varying resolution to be wrong.

+**Note**: some of the data in CSV files are not the same used in the slide presentation; the reason is that I ran some additional tests after I had already written the presentation.
+However, the results are coherent.

 ## What you will find in this repository